 When I moved into my new apartment, I needed the basics.
 Furniture, hangers for my clothing, and more.
 I asked around and looked at the Dutch craigslist.
 I got chairs from my grandmother, a table from my aunt, a shoe rack for my birthday, a dresser, and a coat rack from craigslist, and took over the floor and curtains for the previous resident.

 This means that actually, I didn’t buy anything new when moving into my new apartment!

 I still want to shop more secondhand, but I’m getting there.
-I didn’t buy any new clothes since October 2018, and I’m not even missing it!
-When I’ll buy new clothing again, I’ll go and find something second hand.
+I didn’t buy any new clothes since October 2018, and I’m not even missing them!
+When I’ll buy new clothing again, I’ll go and find something second-hand.

 What is your ultimate frugal living tip?
 What do you think about living frugally?

 Marjolein is a financial consultant who has built over €4,000 monthly passive income and saves over 70% of her income.
 Read Radicals’ inspiring story, from stuck in the 9-to-5 to loving life.
 Feel free to send Radical a message at the bottom of this page

 8 thoughts on “20 Essential Frugal Living Tips [How To Be Frugal]”

 I always encourage people to use the library.
 It is a fabulous and free resource.
 As well as books they have computers you can use free of charge and papers and magazines to read.
 Our library will order books from other areas for you free of charge.
 There is a whole world of knowledge just waiting to be discovered.

 Yesss the library, such a good one!
 I always download ebooks nowadays, so I don’t have a library card personally, but it’s an amazing free resource indeed.
 Your library sounds great with also letting people use computers, read magazines, and order books from other areas!